catalinaescalona/greendevs/SQL_TESTING.md

 ### Post-conditions:

-* The new user is contained within the Users Table.
+* The new user is shown in the Users Table.
 * The new user is successfully registered in the system.
-* The new user's password is stored correctly.
+* The new user's password is stored in the table.

 ### Example of User Registration Test:
 #### Method Name